kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 52.04 20260521 =

+* Added support for WP 7.0
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/wp-job-manager/">WP Job Manager</a>: Adds support support for the <a href="https://wordpress.org/plugins/wp-job-manager/">WP Job Manager plugin</a>.

 = 52.03 20260325 =